RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

     }
 }
 ```
-> Please note that the `JobData` property acts as a bridge between Trados Studio and your plugin in case of using the job inside the **Open Package** and **Create Return Package** wizards.
-Trados Studio will set the file path on the property as follows:
+> Please note that the `JobData` property acts as a bridge between <Var:ProductName> and your plugin in case of using the job inside the **Open Package** and **Create Return Package** wizards. <Var:ProductName> will set the file path on the property as follows:
-> - the file path to the project that was just imported into Trados Studio, in the case of the **Open Package** wizard
+> - the file path to the project that was just imported into <Var:ProductName>, in the case of the **Open Package** wizard
 > - the file path for the created package, in the case of the **Create Return Package** wizard.

 ## Other improvements

 In this section we will present some additional changes which we consider useful for plugin development.

-#### Knowing when the Trados Studio main window was created
+#### Knowing when the <Var:ProductName> main window was created
 There are situations when you want to know when your application has completed loading in order to perform a specific user operation.
 For example, you want to display a log-in prompt for the translators from your plugin.
-For such a scenario (but not only), we exposed the `StudioWindowCreatedNotificationEvent` which will be published from Trados Studio once it completes loading.
+For such a scenario (but not only), we exposed the `StudioWindowCreatedNotificationEvent` which will be published from <Var:ProductName> once it completes loading.
 Now you only need to subscribe to this event and you are set to go.

 ```cs
     protected override void Initialize(IViewContext context)